pyinstaller/pyinstaller/doc/source/Manual.rst

     ``pyinstaller "C:\Documents and Settings\project\myscript.spec"``

+In this case
 |PyInstaller| creates or uses the ``dist`` and ``build`` subdirectories
-in the same directory as the script or spec file that you name.
+in the same location as the script or spec file that you name.
-In the ``dist`` folder you find the bundled app you distribute to your users.

 Options
 ~~~~~~~~~~~~~~~